NYC Apartment Kitchen Remodel: The Real‑World Guide

 Expect weekday hours, protection of common areas, and some shutdowns for electrical/gas tie‑ins.
 Buildings can be fined for violations.

-How far in advance should I start approvals?
+How far in advance should I start the approvals process?

 Ideally, 6–10 weeks before your target start date (more if you’re changing layout or gas).